 About Recovery Direct

 Recovery Direct is a specialist online therapy from South Africa South Africa.
 Our team work with people in rebuilding their lives through a constructive therapeutic continuum of care that is tailored to each persons unique life circumstances.
 While our core focus is dealing with self destructive addictions issues in so many cases this process includes understanding and repairing broken interpersonal relationships in couples and families.
 If you found this article interesting or helpful you may also want to checkout our exclusive 5 min video series on dealing with trauma or see our guide on co-dependant relationships.
-Our trauma survivor blog provides a useful resource on a range of mental health topics that we deal with on a day to day basis in the treatment centres in Cape Town.
+Our trauma survivor blog provides a useful resource on a range of mental health topics that we deal with on a day to day basis in the treatment centres in Johannesburg.